 Did you know ammonia (NH3) has been a very good fuel and it could be our clean energy salvation?

+Ammonia has had a long history of as a fuel and as a solar energy conversion tool.
 The scientists and others that do know about how good using ammonia as an energy currency, fuel and for conversion of CO2 into urea cannot understand why the public and our politicians do not know, and they have written so in published research in 1967, 1981 and in 2012.
-I will provide more about this and the other scientific verification below but first I thought you would like to know more about the long history of using ammonia as a fuel and solar energy conversion tool.

 The Saint Charles Avenue Streetcar in New Orleans was established as "The New Orleans and Carollton Rail Road Company" in February 1833, and a service began in 1835.
 Through the early years the cars were successively powered by horses, mules, overhead cables, Lamm's ammonia engines, and steam engines.
 There were a number of ammonia motors or engines developed in the late 1800s or early 1900s.